BC-Robotics-4504/2023-Season/SMR Release/Readme.md

 ## Robotpy Setup

 BC Robotics (Team #4504) has designed their 2023 FIRST Robotics submission using [Robotpy](https://robotpy.readthedocs.io/en/stable/install/robot.html) with the [MagicBot Framework](https://robotpy.readthedocs.io/en/stable/frameworks/magicbot.html).
-To keep the relevant libraries current, the follow code will need to be run regularly in a terminal interface:
+To keep the relevant libraries current, the following code will need to be run regularly in a terminal interface:

 ```sh
 python -m pip install --upgrade pip